msjadhav03/express-serverless-todo-app/README.md

 - Support small tests.

 # How AWS Lamda works ?

-- function runs in its own container.
+- Function runs in its own container.
-- function creation -> packaging into new container -> executing conatiner -> allocating RAM and CPU -> Once done -> deallocate assigned resources
+- `Function creation -> packaging into new container -> executing conatiner -> allocating RAM and CPU -> Once done -> deallocate assigned resources`
 - Cost = RAM * amount of time

 # Benefits of AWS Lamda

 - Full managed
 - Pay as per go
 - Automatic Scaling

 # AWS S3

 - Simple Storage Service.
 - They need to have their space provisioned ahead of a time.
 - S3 buckets needs unique name globally.